n1nj4t4nuk1/n1nj4t4nuk1/README.md

 ## Publications

-* [Digital Twin for Adaptive Adversary Emulation in IIoT Control Networks (ESORICS2025)](https://doi.org/10.1007/978-3-032-07894-0_22) - The paper proposes a framework that uses **Digital Twins to emulate adaptive cyber adversaries in Industrial IIoT Control Networks**.
-The approach creates a virtual replica of the industrial system where automated attackers, driven by **Reinforcement Learning**, interact with the environment and adapt their strategies to identify and exploit critical nodes.
-By combining system modeling with structural analysis and adversarial learning, the framework enables the generation of **realistic and dynamic attack scenarios** without impacting real industrial infrastructure.
-This environment can be used to evaluate defensive mechanisms, analyze system resilience, and support proactive cybersecurity testing in critical industrial networks.
+* [Digital Twin for Adaptive Adversary Emulation in IIoT Control Networks (ESORICS2025)](https://doi.org/10.1007/978-3-032-07894-0_22) - A framework that uses Digital Twins to emulate adaptive cyber adversaries in IIoT Control Networks.
+It creates a virtual replica of the industrial system where automated attackers, driven by Reinforcement Learning, interact with the environment and adapt their strategies to exploit critical nodes, generating realistic and dynamic attack scenarios without impacting real infrastructure.
+It enables the evaluation of defensive mechanisms and supports proactive cybersecurity testing in critical industrial networks.